Jimmyl6413/sep10-freedom-project/blog/entry04.md

 ### Self-learnimg
 Since we all chose different tools we had to learn how to use these tools before we begin making a prototype of our project.
 My tools were A-frame and Animated.css.
 I learned how to use my tools through various testing and watching videos.
 After testing different codes over and over again and using guides on A-frame I was able to create a 3D model of shapes and backgrounds.
 I also learned to animate different elements to appear differently using Animated.css.

+### How to Google
+When I first started testing out my tools I didn't know what some of the codes did or how to use them.
+For example, I didn't know what ```@keyframe``` was used for so I searched up "Keyframe css".
+This brought me to [w3schools](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.php) where I learned that keyframes are used to specify the animation code.
+By searching up various codes that I never saw or learned before I was able to undertsand how to use them.
+I was also able to test them out in w3schools.

 ### Next steps